Our Team

 Emma likes to tailor her approach to meet the individual, but has a particular interest in Acceptance and Commitment Therapy and the use of Sandplay Therapy.
 Emma helps individuals with a variety of concerns, and has special interest in the areas of trauma, grief and Attention Deficit Hyperactivity Disorder (ADHD).

-Imogen Ramsay, Clinical Psychology Registrar
+Imogen Ramsay, Clinical Psychologist

-Molly Wright, Clinical Psychology Registrar
+Claire Pascoe, Clinical Psychology Registrar

-Molly Wright, Clinical Psychology Registrar
+Molly Wright, Clinical Psychologist